KnapsackPro/knapsack_pro-ruby/README.md

 ##### GitLab CI `< 11.5` (old GitLab CI)

-Gitlab CI does not provide parallel jobs environment variables so you will have to define `KNAPSACK_PRO_CI_NODE_TOTAL` and `KNAPSACK_PRO_CI_NODE_INDEX` for each parallel job running as part of the same `test` stage.
+GitLab CI does not provide parallel jobs environment variables so you will have to define `KNAPSACK_PRO_CI_NODE_TOTAL` and `KNAPSACK_PRO_CI_NODE_INDEX` for each parallel job running as part of the same `test` stage.
 Below is relevant part of `.gitlab-ci.yml` configuration for 2 parallel jobs.

 ```
 # .gitlab-ci.yml